igoroctaviano/pokerize/README.md

 3. **Automatic Deployment**:
    - Push to the `main` branch to trigger automatic deployment
    - The app will be deployed to Firebase Hosting automatically
+   - The workflow includes debugging steps to verify the Firebase token is set correctly

 ## Usage